sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Event reliability
 There are two kinds of reliability.
-1. Events are not modified across releases (*except deprecation*).
+1. The schema for the events are not modified across releases (*except deprecation*).
 We may allow addition of new params, as long as they don't affect existing params.
-2. Events are verified to fire as expected in every image release.
+2. Events are verified to fire as expected in every image release with data as defined in schema.
-3. Ensure the perf goals are met during live streaming.
+3. Ensure the perf & reporting goals on events are met during live streaming.

 #### Protection:

 1. The unit & nightly tests is provided for every event.
-2. The test would hard code the sceham defintion inside the test code and compare it against the YANG definition in file.
+2. The test would hard code the schema defintion inside the test code and compare it against the YANG definition in file.
 This would help block accidental YANG updates across releases.
+3. The nightly & unit tests will do the schema verification.
+This is to handle the possibility of user updating the hard coded schema in unit test too.
-3. The unit tests are required to simulate the runtime to generate the event with help of mocking.
+4. The unit tests are required to simulate the runtime to generate the event with help of mocking.
 The generated event data is validated against the YANG schema.
-4. The unit tests & nightly tests are mandated for every event.
+5. The unit tests & nightly tests are mandated for every event.
-8. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reliability end-to-end.
+8. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reporting end-to-end.
 </br>

 ## Design

 ### YANG schema
-1. Schema defines the description of the event, its unique tag and all the possible parameters.
+1. Schema defines the description of the event, its source name, its unique tag and all the possible parameters.
 2. Schema can be maintained in multiple files, preferably one per process/container/host.
 3. All the schema files are copied into one single location (e.g. /usr/shared/sonic/events).
 4. The schema for processes running in host are copied into this location at image creation/install time.